vuejs/v2.vuejs.org/source/guide/index.md

 ## Reactive Data Binding

-At the core of Vue.js is a reactive data-binding system that makes it a breeze to keep your data and the DOM in sync.
+At the core of Vue.js is a reactive data-binding system that makes it extremely simple to keep your data and the DOM in sync.
 When using jQuery to manually manipulate the DOM, the code we write is often imperative, repetitive and error-prone.
-Vue.js embraces a design pattern called [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) (Model-View-ViewModel) to make it simpler.
+Vue.js embraces the concept of **data-driven view**.
 In plain words, it means we use special syntax in our normal HTML templates to "bind" the DOM to the underlying data.
 Once the bindings are created, the DOM will then be kept in sync with the data.
 Whenever you modify the data, the DOM updates accordingly.
 As a result, most of our application logic is now directly manipulating data, rather than messing around with DOM updates.
 This makes our code easier to write, easier to reason about and easier to maintain.

 ![MVVM](/images/mvvm.png)